Expressive Pastels in the Yorkshire Dales

 Be inspired by the magnificent landscapes and characterful towns of the Yorkshire Dales National Park on this combined indoor and outdoor break with Yorkshire-based professional artist Robert Dutton.
 Learn how to create bold, colourful and dramatic pastel paintings filled with atmosphere and light.
 Suitable for improvers and artists who wish to become more expressive in developing their own personal style.
-During the course of each day we will walk up to 2 miles (3km) carrying our equipment.

 - Capture the splendour of your surroundings in expressive pastels

 - Our professional artist leader will guide and encourage

 - Enjoy the sociable atmosphere of painting in a group

 - High quality Full Board en-suite accommodation and excellent food in our Country House